-As a composer as well as a performing musician, Matt has written many pieces that have been performed around the country and in Europe.
+As a composer and a performing musician, Matt has written many pieces that have been performed across the U.S. and in Europe.
 Over years of working closely with many musicians in other genres (notably Lyle Lovett and Chet Atkins, as well as countless Nashville recording artists), much of his composition has become heavily influenced by swing, jazz and blues.
-In 2012 Matt was commissioned by the Nashville Ballet, which performed his “Arabian Blues” in May 2012.
-That same month, Yo-Yo Ma premiered his cello duo “Yo-Yo Joe.”
-In the fall of 2012, the Ballet’s performance of “Arabian Blues” was recognized as a “Best of Nashville” work by the Nashville Scene.
+In 2012, he was commissioned by the Nashville Ballet, which performed his “Arabian Blues” in May 2012.
+That same month, Yo-Yo Ma premiered his cello duet “Yo-Yo Joe,” which Matt later performed with Yo-Yo himself.
+The Nashville Ballet’s performance of his “Arabian Blues” was recognized in the Nashville Scene’s Best of Nashville Awards.

 Matt returned to writing when, along with his wife (violinist Zeneba Bowers), he created Little Roads Europe, a travel consulting business.
 He has written articles for Budget Travel and The Tennessean, as well as authoring four award-winning guidebooks to Italy and Ireland.